kFo/reference/declarations.rst

 When identifiers are marked with the ``[pattern]`` attribute, the equation compiler unfolds them in the hopes of exposing a constructor.
 For example, this makes it possible to write ``n+1`` and ``0`` instead of ``nat.succ n`` and ``nat.zero`` in patterns.

 For a nonrecursive definition involving case splits, the defining equations will hold definitionally.
-With inductive types like ``char``, ``string``, and ``fin n``, a case split on would produce definitions with an inordinate number of cases.
+With inductive types like ``char``, ``string``, and ``fin n``, a case split would produce definitions with an inordinate number of cases.
 To avoid this, the equation compiler uses ``if ... then ... else`` instead of ``cases_on`` when defining the function.
 In this case, the defining equations hold definitionally as well.

 .. code-block:: lean